agung-adhinata/terminal-pyhon-snake-game/readme.md

   <img src="assets/ss-game.png" alt="snake image" height=300 />
 </p>

-this is my first python project i try to make without using any tutorials. this project is a simple terminal game with minimal external python library.
-Don't expect anything fancy here, i'm too lazy for refactoring any things
+this is my first python project i try to make without using any tutorials. this is a simple terminal game with minimal external python library.
+Don't expect anything fancy here like _clean code_ or something, I'm a bit lazy to do that

 essential external python library that i'm used tn this repo: